 • The Engaged Researcher of the Year is awarded to a senior member of staff who has shown excellence in engaging audiences with the University’s research.

-The Stephen Fry Public Engagement Awards have been awarded annually since 2012.
-Follow this link to find out more about previous winners of the Stephen Fry Awards.
+The award winners over the past decade has been outstanding.
+Follow this link to read about previous winners of the Stephen Fry Awards.

 Do you have any questions or comments about the Stephen Fry Awards?
 Then please contact Jon Urch at email@example.com or phone 01382 386669.